JWST NIRSpec High-resolution Spectroscopy of MACS0647-JD at z=10.167: Resolved [OII] Doublet and Electron Density in an Early Galaxy: Result and Discussion

 \item \underline{$4\lesssim z\lesssim 9$}: \citet{Isobe2023} estimated \edense\ of 14 star-forming galaxies at $4.02<z<8.68$ using data from public JWST surveys that used the NIRSpec medium- and high-resolution spectroscopy.
 They observed \OIIdw\ doublet resolved in only three galaxies, but blended in the other galaxies.
 They carefully modeled the line spread function (LSF) of the NIRSpec to deconvolve the \OIIdw\ doublets.
 They obtained \edense\ range of $\sim 39-3100$ cm$^{-3}$. \citet{Larson2023} studied the ISM properties in a galaxy CEERS\_1019 at $z=8.679$ using NIRSpec medium-resolution data.
 They carefully fit an unresolved \OIIdw\ doublet with two Gaussian models and derived \edense\ $1.9 \pm 0.2 \times 10^{3}$ cm$^{-3}$. \citet{Fujimoto2022} measured \edense\ of a galaxy at $z=8.496$ using indirect method based on the \OIII\,88$\mu$m/$\lambda$5007 line ratio and obtained \edense\ $=220_{-130}^{+230}$ cm$^{-3}$.
 Using the same method as \citet{Fujimoto2022}, \citet{Stiavelli2023} estimated \edense\ of MACS1149-JD1 at $z=9.11$ to be $\log(n_{e})=2.60_{-0.27}^{+0.25}$.
 With the \SIIdw\ doublets, \citet{Fujimoto2024} evaluated \edense\ of a sub-$L^{\star}$ main-sequence lensed galaxy at $z=6.07$, {\it the Cosmic Grapes}, to be $n_{e}=260^{+400}_{-230}$~cm$^{-3}$. \end{itemize}

-As shown in Figure~\ref{fig:electron_density_vs_z}, there is a clear trend of increasing $n_{e}$ with redshift from $z=0$ to $10$.
+As shown in Figure~\ref{fig:electron_density_vs_z}, there is an indication of an increasing trend of $n_{e}$ with redshift from $z=0$ to $10$, especially for the median values in the redshift bins (thick symbols).
 To get a functional form out of the evolutionary trend, we fit the data with a power-law function in the form of $n_{e} = A\times (1+z)^{p}$ using the MCMC method.
 For the literature that reports electron densities of multiple individual galaxies in a redshift bin, we only use the median value for the fitting.
 For \JD, we only use the electron density derived from the stacked spectrum.
 We obtain $A=54^{+31}_{-22}$ cm$^{-3}$ and $p=1.2^{+0.4}_{-0.4}$.
 The median function obtained from the fitting result is shown with the black dashed line, while the gray shaded area shows 2$\sigma$ uncertainty.
 The fitting result can track the bulk of the data distribution quite well.
 Best-fit $A$ suggests an electron density of $\sim 50$ cm$^{-3}$ in the local universe.
 The \edense\ of JD1, JD2, and stacked spectrum falls within the range of the best-fit line and 2$\sigma$ uncertainty.
+While the median \edense\ values follow the increasing trend with redshift, we note the relatively wide scatter of the individual \edense\ values around the best-fit function.
+Some CLASSY galaxies have \edense\ that reach $\sim 10^3$~cm$^{-3}$.
+This can be because those galaxies are local high-$z$ analogs.